davidfrantz/force/docs/source/history/vdev.rst

 Master release: TBA

+* **FORCE HIGHER LEVEL**

+  * in force-higher-level, LSM sub-module:
+    Franz Schug added a new metric: ``ARE``, which yields the pixel area of the foreground class.
+    Note: this value is capped at 32767.

--- No changes yet, master is in sync with develop.
+#-- No changes yet, master is in sync with develop.